nlohmann/std_json/proposal.md

 json operator "" _json(const char *, std::size_t);
 ```

-*Effect:* Constructs a JSON value (with all neccesary subnodes) from the specified string.
+*Effect:* Constructs a JSON value (with all necessary sub-nodes) from the specified string.

 *Remarks:*
 - Only complete and syntactically correct JSON data representation will result in success,